 ASOS will donate £1 from every sale, with proceeds going to Oxfam’s Coronavirus Emergency Response Appeal.

-The popular Spanish fashion brand now has a dedicated section to face masks on its website.
+The popular Spanish fashion brand now has a dedicated section to face masks on its website, however currently the majority of face masks are sold out.

-Currently there are three designs available: plain black, floral and animal print.
+Three designs are available: plain black, floral and animal print.
 Each mask is made from polyester and comes with adjustable ear loops, so that it’s easier to adapt the mask to your own facial contours.

 Mango’s non-medical masks are reusable for up to 10 washes and allow breathability and filtration.